stormdirus2/Memento-Mori/README.md

 Hands down the most interesting item in this mod.

-Although, it doesn't exactly have much competition.
+Although... it doesn't exactly have much competition.

 An Eau De Mort allows you to separate from a host, keeping the items intact so that the next host will keep them.